 The PBS course covers the full range of psychology, including behavioural and cognitive neuroscience, cognitive psychology, developmental psychology, social psychology, as well as the study of atypical development and adult psychopathology.
 Psychology is simultaneously a social science, a natural science, and a medical science, and the PBS course explores each of these aspects.
 It is of recognized value in many careers, ranging from clinical or educational psychology, through to the design of new technologies, science documentary making, or working in the criminal justice system.

-While there are a small number of compulsory psychology papers, students have plenty of choice, with options such as the development of social behaviour, atypical psychology, cognitive psychology, language, brain mechanisms, gender, family relationships and influences, personality, and group social behaviour.
+While there are a number of compulsory psychology papers, students have plenty of choice, with options such as the development of social behaviour, atypical psychology, cognitive psychology, language, brain mechanisms, gender, family relationships and influences, personality, and group social behaviour.

 Within the course, there is also the flexibility to pursue related disciplines such as politics, sociology, archaeology, biological and social anthropology, computer science, philosophy, natural sciences, economics, and education.

 Students are taught by lecturers and researchers of international excellence in the field of psychology.
 Seminar programs throughout the year offer regular talks from guest speakers.
 In addition to academic expertise, students have access to extensive library and computing facilities.
-In the Guardian’s University guide 2015: league table for psychology, the Good University Guide 2015, and the Complete University Guide 2020, Cambridge is consistently ranked in the top 5 universities for psychology.
+In the Guardian’s University guide 2020, the Good University Guide 2020, and the Complete University Guide 2020, Cambridge is consistently ranked in the top 5 universities for psychology.

 The University’s psychology teaching is accredited by the British Psychological Society.
 Graduates are therefore eligible for admission to professional courses in clinical, educational, forensic, applied, or academic psychology.
 Numerous past students of psychology at Cambridge have gone on to prominent positions in psychology research and related fields throughout the world.